Retire in Spain

 When we asked people living in Spain about club and activities where newcomers can meet others, they responded:

 "Definitely try out the International Newcomers Club.
 Though they have one or two men in the group...they are very open to more.
 They do many fun things during the week and have activities such as wine tasting parties on weekends.
 There is at least one event monthly and you meet many fantastic people.
 The American Women's Club is also nice, but they are oriented towards community service and raising funds for charities.
-They do have monthly meetings and have a club house with a large lending library," said one retiree in Madrid.
+They do have monthly meetings and have a club house with a large lending library," explained one retiree living in Madrid.

 What is life like in Spain?